 Fortunately, CompanyCam makes clocking in and out a pretty easy process!
 Just snap a picture.
-It’s geo-mapped (so you know your employee is at the job site) and time-stamped (so you know when they started or ended), which provides accountability a whole lot better than just writing down what time they showed up or went to lunch.
+It’s geo-mapped (so you know your employee is at the job site) and time-stamped (so you know when they started and stopped), which provides a lot more accountability than just writing down what time they showed up or went to lunch.

-Put the “Company” in CompanyCam
+2. Put the “Company” in CompanyCam

 At White Castle Roofing, we include a CompanyCam Photo of the Month in our monthly staff-wide newsletter.
 We simply created a custom “Newsletter Nomination” tag, so that our team can enter their own photos OR someone else’s that they see in their stream.
 Sometimes it’s catching a gorgeous sunrise after a storm; other days it’s a hilarious pose for a clock-out photo.
 Of course safety and respect for private property are major rules — but so long as those parameters are met, we can bring a little recognition to the guys doing a lot of work without a lot of glory.

 Even if you don’t do a company newsletter, you can still run a photo competition!
 Just download and email the winning photo to your whole staff, or print it and post it at your office.
-Bonus — post it on your social media, and recognize the photographer by name (you don’t need to tag their private social profiles — a first name is generally sufficient).
+For bonus points post it on your social media, and recognize the photographer by name (you don’t need to tag their private social profiles — a first name is generally sufficient).

-Going the extra mile for the customer
+3. Going the Extra Mile for the Customer

 If you did a one- or two-day project, or you have a whole lot of photos at the worksite, a custom gallery is probably the best way to share some of the best pictures.
-Choose pictures that really demonstrate the work you did — close-ups of specific work areas, pictures they may need for insurance purposes, and a shot or two of the worksite as a whole (like in White Castle Roofing’s case, a house picture, in addition to close-ups of the roof).
+Choose pictures that really demonstrate the work you did: close-ups of specific work areas, pictures they may need for insurance purposes, and a shot or two of the worksite as a whole (like in White Castle Roofing’s case, a house picture, in addition to close-ups of the roof).